maniospas/Blombly/docs/basics/structs.md

 Interrupting struct creation with a return statement changes the yielded value to something else.
 It is thus equivalent to isolating the scope.
 For example, the following snippet is a valid (though not efficient in terms of asymptotic complexity) method for recursively computing a term of the Fibonacci sequence *without function calls*.
-Blombly always executes `new` without parallelization.

 ```java
 final fib = {